 Public trips from Kyoto and other cities are available but you will pay a premium

-Since Koyasan is close to Kyoto why no add it to your 3 day Kyoto Itinerary!
+Since Koyasan is close to Kyoto why no add it to your 3 days Kyoto Itinerary!
+Now that you have all the transport essentials for Koyasan Japan Guide, let’s start this memorable journey.

 When you arrive in Koyasan you’ll see Daimon, a beautiful gate, near the edge of the mountains announcing your entrance into this sacred region.
 The road slopes downward into a small village with temples lining either side of the streets.
 Rumor has it there are now over 130 temples in all of Mount Koya and many of them are free to enter!
 There are also a number of temples that are off limits to tourists and others that cost a few hundred yen.
 When we visited all the temples were free to celebrate the New Year.

-After getting to the main village I recommend stopping at Konpondaito Pagoda, The Garan and nearby buildings.
+After getting to the main village I recommend stopping at Konpondaito Pagoda, The Garan, and nearby buildings.
 You can explore the living quarters of monks and even taste some local green or ginger tea.
 When walking around these historic buildings you’ll find intricate screens and beautiful designs.
 Many of these have accompanying signs that say “no photos” so you’ve gotta check them out yourself.
+In this Koyasan Japan Guide, I have mentioned some really interesting recommendations for.
+Therefore, to get the unforgettable experience, do not miss anything.

 One of my favorite parts of this group of temples was the zen rock garden.
 I had seen one at the Yuushien Japanese Garden but this was much more peaceful tucked away in the mountains.
 Quiet and solitude embraced nature throughout this sanctuary.
 For me this experience of walking through these halls made me think about what it would be like 1200 years ago living a peaceful life in the mountains.